 I also added a couple of tablespoons of vital wheat gluten to improve the bread’s structure and rise.
 If you do not have the vital wheat gluten, replace a cup of the flour with bread flour.

-Take the time to make these on the weekend and I promise your family — and their health– will love you for it.
+Take the time to make these vegan all whole wheat crescent rolls on the weekend and I promise your family — and their health– will love you for it.
 I know I will be making these again and again.

 - 2 tbsp vital wheat gluten (if you’re not using this, replace 1 cup of the whole wheat flour with bread flour)

 - 1 tbsp turbinado sugar

 - 1 tsp sea salt

 - Place the yeast and water in a large bowl or the bowl of a stand mixer and let the yeast “flower,” about 10 minutes.